kamranalisays/java-unit-testing/README.md

   1) @Test

-#  Use @ParameterizedTest Test Annotations with following Annotations
+#  Use @ParameterizedTest with following Annotations

  1) @MethodSource
  2) @CsvSource